pratulyab/amnesia/README.md

 			- 8pm - 4am
 			- ...
 		- Complementary hours are used for crontab

+- Run "celery -A amnesia worker -l info" to boot workers.
+- Run "celery -A amnesia beat -l info -S django" to start scheduling using celery beat.
 - Wait to be notified on your registered and Twilio verified number.
 - Both SUCCESS and FAILURE logs will be outputted to user's homepage.